Powered by MOMENTUM MEDIA

 “The Fund’s primary focus will remain on maximising its returns, and at the same time, our changes will help it maximise its role in delivering for Australians in the future.”

-To ensure the fund continues to strengthening the Commonwealth’s long‑term financial position and cover unfunded superannuation liabilities, Chalmers also confirmed the government would not start any drawdowns from the Fund until at least 2032–33 in order to provide it with “the certainty it needs to continue to build its portfolio”.
+To ensure the fund continues to strengthen the Commonwealth’s long‑term financial position and cover unfunded superannuation liabilities, Treasurer Chalmers also confirmed the government would not start any drawdowns from the fund until at least 2032–33 in order to provide it with “the certainty it needs to continue to build its portfolio”.

 By 2032–33, the $230 billion Future Fund is expected to grow to $380 billion.

-“The Government remains committed to the Fund’s independence and commercial focus,” Chalmers said.
+“The Government remains committed to the Fund’s independence and commercial focus,” Treasurer Chalmers said.

-“Its primary objective will continue to be to maximise returns, the benchmark return rate will remain at between four and five per cent above CPI per annum over the long term, and there will be no change to the expected risk profile.
+“Its primary objective will continue to be to maximise returns, the benchmark return rate will remain at between 4 and 5 per cent above CPI per annum over the long term, and there will be no change to the expected risk profile.

 “The Fund will provide the same strong returns to the government’s balance sheet while supporting national priorities where it can, and complementing the significant investments made by our specialist investment vehicles including the Clean Energy Finance Corporation, the National Reconstruction Fund, and Housing Australia.